albertosaurus/rails-audio_glue/README.markdown

 ### Sending audio from controller

-To build audio file according to a template and send it user `send_glued_audio` controller method.
-It receives a template name and variables as arguments and is built upon  `send_data` method:
+To build audio file according to a template and send it user use `send_glued_audio` controller method.
+It receives a template name and template variables as arguments and is built upon `send_data` method:

 ```ruby
 class HelloController < ApplicationController